compose-spec/compose-spec/05-services.md

 The short syntax uses a single string with colon-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER_PATH:ACCESS_MODE`).

-- `VOLUME`: may be either a host path on the platform hosting containers (bind mount) or a volume name
+- `VOLUME`: Can be either a host path on the platform hosting containers (bind mount) or a volume name
-- `CONTAINER_PATH`: the path in the container where the volume is mounted
+- `CONTAINER_PATH`: The path in the container where the volume is mounted
-- `ACCESS_MODE`: a comma-separated `,` list of options. may be set to:
+- `ACCESS_MODE`: A comma-separated `,` list of options:
-  - `rw`: read and write access (default)
+  - `rw`: Read and write access.
+This is the default if none is specified.
-  - `ro`: read-only access
+  - `ro`: Read-only access.
-  - `z`: SELinux option indicating that the bind mount host content is shared among multiple containers
+  - `z`: SELinux option indicating that the bind mount host content is shared among multiple containers.
-  - `Z`: SELinux option indicating that the bind mount host content is private and unshared for other containers
+  - `Z`: SELinux option indicating that the bind mount host content is private and unshared for other containers.

+> **Note**
+>
-> **Note**: The SELinux re-labeling bind mount option is ignored on platforms without SELinux.
+> The SELinux re-labeling bind mount option is ignored on platforms without SELinux.

+> **Note**
-> **Note**: Relative host paths must only be supported by Compose  that deploy to a
+> Relative host paths are only supported by Compose that deploy to a
 > local container runtime.
 This is because the relative path is resolved from the Compose file’s parent
 > directory which is only applicable in the local case.
 When Compose deploys to a non-local
 > platform it rejects Compose files which use relative host paths with an error.
 To avoid ambiguities